|Nutrition Facts (per serving)|

 - 2 tablespoons powdered sugar

-- 1 teaspoons
+- 1 teaspoons vanilla extract

 Continue whipping the cream until it reaches the desired consistency.

-You can store this homemade whipped cream in the refrigerator in an airtight container for one week.
+- You can store this homemade whipped cream in the refrigerator in an airtight container for one week.

 - If you want to create different flavors to complement different desserts or beverages, try using a different flavor of extract.
 For example, almond, mint, peppermint, coconut, banana, hazelnut, coffee, lemon, orange, pumpkin pie, or raspberry can help jazz up any type of sweet treat that you are serving.